Lordsburg killings: Killings

 On the night of July 27, 1942, a group of 147 Japanese men were being transported to Camp Lordsburg from another camp at Fort Lincoln, North Dakota.
-After getting off the train at Ulmoris Siding, Toshiro Kobata and Hirota Isomura were walking down the road together and behind all the others.
+After getting off the train at Ulmoris Siding, Toshio Kobata and Hirota Isomura were walking down the road together and behind all the others.
 Both were in their late fifties and could not keep up with the pace.
-Kobata had suffered from tuberculosis for 16 years according to his friend, Hiroshi Aisawa.
+Kobata had suffered from tuberculosis for 16 years according to his friend Hiroshi Aisawa.
 Fukujiro Hoshiya, a good friend of Isomura, reported that "he hurt his spine... years ago, falling off a boat...
 At the Bismarck Camp [North Dakota], he walked with a very much stoop."
 It was also said that Hoshiya's "whole body would tremble" when he stood, and that he could not run.

 The shooting occurred sometime during the two-mile trek through the Chihuahuan Desert.
 Clarence Burleson saw the two internees wander off of the road.
 According to the official report, Burleson shouted "Halt!" twice before shooting both of the men with a shotgun at about 30 yd away.
 The coroner later found nine pellets each in the middle left portion of their backs, and since the shot pattern was not very wide, it was an indication that the shooting occurred at close range.
 It was also revealed that the two men had asked the guards to use a restroom, but the guards denied them permission to do so.
 This suggested that the victims may have walked off the road to relieve themselves.

 A portion of the official government response follows: